How Memory Impacts Math Learning in Kids

 Memory Changes by Age

-This shift shows how children move from visual and spatial strategies - like mental number lines or counting on fingers - to more abstract, verbal methods that allow for quicker arithmetic [2].
+This shift shows how children move from visual and spatial strategies - like counting on fingers or mental number line - to more abstract, verbal methods that allow for quicker arithmetic [2].
 These changes lay the foundation for more advanced math strategies as they progress in school.

 Memory Skills and Math Success